Gnjilane killings

+of having raped women and sexually abusing prisoners.
+The indictment was based on victims' testimonies, supported by medical experts, as well as information provided by an ex-KLA member.

+Trials

 On 21 January 2011, the Belgrade Higher Court sentenced nine former KLA members to a total of 101 years for torturing, raping and murdering Serb and other civilians in the eastern Kosovo town of Gnjilane.
 The perpetrators were Ahmet Hasani, Nazif Hasani, Ferat Hajdarij, Kamber Sahiti, Burim Fazli, Faton Hajdari, Samet Hajdari, Selimon Sadiku and Agus Memisi.